-The University will continue to work with the student and staff community under the guidance of the Student Safety and Wellbeing Committee to further develop approaches to support student wellbeing, safety and Inclusion.
-In 2024, we will focus on:
+The University will continue to work with the student and staff community under the guidance of the Student Safety and Wellbeing Committee to further develop approaches to support student wellbeing, safety and inclusion.
+In 2024, ANU will focus on:

-- Develop a new Student Safety and Wellbeing Plan - Implement the endorsed SVPS review recommendations. - Launch an expanded disclosure tool to also support disclosures of other harmful behaviours including racism, ableism, and other forms of discrimination. - Launch of the HDR Rights, Relationships and Respect training module. - Finalise the review of the Sexual Misconduct Policy and Procedure.
+- Develop a new Student Safety and Wellbeing Plan. - Implementation of the endorsed SVPS review recommendations. - Launch an expanded disclosure tool to also support disclosures of other harmful behaviours including racism, ableism, and other forms of discrimination. - Launch of the Rights, Relationships and Respect in Research online module for HDR candidates and supervisors. - Finalisation the review of the Sexual Misconduct Policy and Procedure.